JunganSe/ToggleSidebarWidth/README.md

 - `toggleSidebarWidth.defaultWidth`: Set the default sidebar wisth in pixels.

 ## Keyboard shortcuts
-- `toggle-sidebar-width.toggleWidth`: Toggle the sidebar width between the current and default value.
+- `toggle-sidebar-width.toggleWidth`: Toggle the sidebar width between the current and default value.\
   Default: `Alt+B`
-- `toggle-sidebar-width.restoreDefaultWidth`: Set the sidebar width to the default value.
+- `toggle-sidebar-width.restoreDefaultWidth`: Set the sidebar width to the default value.\
   Default: `(unset)`
-- `toggle-sidebar-width.restoreStoredWidth`: Set the sidebar width to the previously used value.
+- `toggle-sidebar-width.restoreStoredWidth`: Set the sidebar width to the previously used value.\
   Default: `(unset)`

-## Release Notes
-TODO